tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 * A dialog appears called  **Create a new web app**

 You're informed that PythonAnywhere is creating a URL for your site and displays that URL.
+The main part of the URL is your username followed by `pythonanywhere.com`.

 * Choose **Next**.

 ### Choose the Bottle framework

-The **Select a Python Web framework**  dialog appears, showing a list of frameworks like web2py, Django, Flask, and so on.
+The **Select a Python Web framework**  dialog appears, showing a list of frameworks like web2py, Django, Bottle, and so on.

-Currently there's no built-in support for py4web, but py4web is based partly on [Bottle](http://bottlepy.org).
+Py4web uses [Bottle](http://bottlepy.org).
 So:

 * Choose **Bottle** from the list.